Category Archives: Colorado

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been exactly surveyed, or an item that is being split, will certainly need a study to situate the brand-new corners and lot lines in Colorado, which ought to be completely marked so they will certainly never come to be lost.
+Land that has never ever been precisely surveyed, or an item that is being separated, will call for a study to locate the brand-new edges and whole lot lines in Colorado, which ought to be completely noted so they will never come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.